Thursday September 15, 2022; 11:00 – 5:00PM

 James Perttula, Director, Transit and Transportation Planning, City of Toronto

-Howaida Hassan, Acting Director of Transportation, City of Edmonton
+Howaida Hassan, Acting Director of Urban Growth and Open Space, City of Edmonton

 Karel Martens, Professor, Technion University